Triple bottom line cost–benefit analysis: Triple bottom line (TBL)

 Triple bottom line (TBL or 3BL) is an accounting framework widely adopted by large organizations since its introduction in 1994 by John Elkington.
 Organizations can use it to evaluate their performance in a broader perspective to create greater business value or to make decisions on where to allocate resources for the highest organizational return for all key stakeholders.

 Triple bottom line (TBL) accounting expands the traditional reporting framework to consider social and environmental performance in addition to financial performance.

 Over 7500 organizations report annually their TBL via the Global Reporting Initiative, which is an affiliate of the International Organization for Standardization (ISO), OECD, UN.
 A growing number of financial institutions incorporate a triple bottom line approach in their work, though often use the term "environmental, social, and governance" instead of TBL.
 One example is the CDP network of investors, which represents $100 trillion in assets, and requests data from corporate entities on their climate, water, and other sustainability performance measures on an annual basis.

 Life-cycle cost analysis

 Life-cycle cost analysis (LCCA) quantifies all the financial costs of a project alternative.
 The financial costs in LCCA include upfront capital expenditures, ongoing operations and maintenance costs, replacement costs, and the residual value of assets at the end of the life-cycle.
 The financial costs of each alternative are discounted into present value terms to account for different timing of costs.

 TBL-CBA consultants and software

-TBL-CBA can be run using web-based software, e.g. Autocase, or commissioned via specialty consultants, e.g. AECOM, HDR and Impact Infrastructure.
+TBL-CBA can be run using web-based software, or commissioned via specialty consultants.